N4th4/NuxNoobs/README.md

         - Your first line
         - Your second line
         - Your third line
+    wmessage : Welcome %nick% !
+This message is displayed to everyone connected

 The timer is in seconds.
 The group is optional (default is "Default"). __Never__ use tabulations, only four spaces.